magneticio/vamp.io/content/resources/using vamp/sticky-sessions.md

 ---
+date: 2016-09-13T09:00:00+00:00
 title: Sticky Sessions
-weight: 110
-menu:
-  main:
-    parent: using-vamp
-    identifier: sticky-sessions

 ---

-# Sticky Sessions

 Vamp supports `route` and `instance` level sticky sessions.

-#### Route Level
+## Route Level

-Common use case is when the end users have to have the same experience in A/B testing setup thus they should get the same service always (either A or B).
+A common use case is when the end users have to have the same experience in A/B testing setup thus they should get the same service always (either A or B).
-{{% copyable %}}

 ```yaml
 ---
 name: sava:1.0